 Our easy stuffed green peppers recipe made with a few ingredients is great.
 Inexpensive to make and pretty healthy too.
 This is how to make stuffed green peppers for dinner where your kids will love them too.
+We will explain how to blanch bell peppers easily first, add the ground beef and rice mixture so you can enjoy them too.

 Let me share my easy and quick stuffed green peppers recipe with you!
 I am all about EASY, pretty healthy, quick, and inexpensive meals.
 My kids even love this, and aren’t super keen on peppers. (originally published 3/16, affiliate links present)